utnet-org/utility-readonly/docs/architecture/gas/parameter_definition.md

    Now is a good time to ensure `cargo check` and `cargo test --no-run` pass.
    Most likely you have to update some testing code, such as `ExtCostsConfig::test()`.
-6. To merge your changes into nearcore, you will have to hide your parameter behind a feature flag.
+6. To merge your changes into framework, you will have to hide your parameter behind a feature flag.
 Add the feature to the `Cargo.toml` of each crate touched in steps 3 and 4 and hide the code behind `#[cfg(feature = "protocol_feature_MY_NEW_FEATURE")]`.
 Do not hide code in step 2 so that